jackjenglish/sortingvisualised/README.md

 # sortingvisualised
-Animations and explanations of sorting algorithms.
-Live: jackjenglish.com/sortingvisualised
+Animations and explanations of sorting algorithms. <a>Live</a>: jackjenglish.com/sortingvisualised